 |‘Not Provided’ in Google Analytics: How to Reclaim Your Keyword Data||2||800|

 |What Is SEO Content?
 How to Write Content That Ranks||3||900|

-That said, there are still some similarities between our model and the traditional model.
+There are still some similarities between our model and the traditional model.
 For example, we also use buyer personas.
 We don’t use them to “customize” every topic, though.
-We use them to understand who we are talking to so we can align the style and depth of the content.
+We use them to understand who we are talking to so we can align the style and depth of the content